htquanq/sample-aws-cdk-golang/README.md

 Why I don't put everything into a single stack:
 * Hard to maintain code base since it can be very long
-* Made changes to single stack can affect other resources that I don't want to modify
+* Made changes to single code base can affect resources that I don't want to modify (by mistake)

-The reason I develop it in Go instead of Typescript while I still can do it is I work with Kubernetes and Helm so Go is more familiar to me and I want to unite the language I use
+The reason I developed it in Go instead of Typescript while I still can do it is I work with Kubernetes and Helm so Go is more familiar to me and I want to unite the language I use

 ![Created stacks](.images/stacks.png)
 ![Created subnets](.images/subnets.png)